-Young Asian Voices (YAV) is a multicultural youth and community project which works and supports young people as well as adults in the city of Sunderland.
+Young Asian Voices (YAV) is an all-inclusive and multicultural youth and community organisation which works and supports young people as well as adults in the city of Sunderland.
 Since its inception in 1996, YAV has maintained a good structure and a management committee which oversees all project work.

 YAV provides youth sessions, junior sessions, holiday programmes, sporting opportunities, volunteering opportunities, talent pathways, employment opportunities and various educational training to young people and adults.
-YAV also has an excellent reputation for delivering quality youth work and staff development within Black Asian & Minority Ethnic (BAME) communities in Sunderland and it has a strong partnership working with city of Sunderland Council.
+YAV also has an excellent reputation for delivering quality youth work and staff development within Black Asian & Minority Ethnic (BAME) communities in Sunderland and it has a strong partnership working with city of Sunderland Council, other statutory and voluntary organisations.

 YAV was established in 1996 to initially address the lack of provision for young people from BAME communities in Sunderland.
 Rooting a concrete foundation supporting predominantly Asian Communities since inception, YAV is now a fully inclusive provision working with diverse ethnicities including French, Polish and British as well as young refugees housed in Sunderland.
 YAV has now progressed to support over 300 young people with training, education, outreach, community integration and anti-racism work, health and social activities, youth sessions and volunteering.